 Complete each pending onboarding task – don’t forget to select Submit for each task!

-Please pay special attention to the Complete Your Form I-9 task during Step 3 which, by federal law, must be completed within three (3) business days of your first day of work.
+As part of your onboarding, please pay special attention to the Complete Your Form I-9 task – by federal law, your I-9 must be completed in Workday within three (3) business days of your first day of work.

 If you have any questions about completing these initial onboarding steps, or need further assistance, please don’t hesitate to contact us.